christianepeters/howto/bitbucket2github.md

 ## Move

-I am accessing both bitbucket and github using ssh.

 1. First I created the empty repository on using the GitHub web interface.
    I kept 'Initialize this repository with a README' unchecked.